jiangts/blog/resources/templates/md/posts/2015-8-6-clojure-algo.md

 The problems were two-fold.
 First of all, I got the wrong idea by choosing the wrong data structure.
-**This was a HUGE lesson learned: choosing the right data structure, especially in Clojure, is absolutely critical.**
+**This was a huge lesson learned: choosing the right data structure, especially in Clojure, is absolutely critical.**
 When people say that programming Clojure will make you a better programmer in general, I think this is one of the things they're referring to.
-I learned that **data is way more important than functions**, because functions have to do a lot of poop shovelling when the data structure is wrong.
+Clojure really makes you realize that in order to keep your life simple and sane, it's generally the case that **data is more important than functions**.
-(translate: coaxing data back and forth between formats due to poor data structure choice is annoying, introduces a ton of opportunities for bugs, and is not even core to the algorithmic complexity of the problem)
+That's because coaxing data back and forth between formats due to poor data structure choice is annoying, introduces a ton of opportunities for bugs, and is not even core to the algorithmic complexity of the problem.

 Secondly, I really wasn't familiar enough with the Clojure control structures and data manipulation functions.
 So I had to spend a lot of time surfing the docs